R. Wallace & Sons: Growth

-For the next five decades, Wallace did contract work, producing cutlery for a number of firms throughout the world.
+Wallace did contract work for the next five decades, producing cutlery for several firms worldwide.
 Wallace would sign a contract with a flatware manufacturer and produce a given piece for a set number of years.
 Generally, these contracts lasted about 10 years.

-The industry continued to grow and eventually assumed large proportions during this period, Wallace produced cutlery for such firms as Hall, Elton & Co., Fred R. Curtiss Co., and Meriden Britannia Co.
+The industry continued to grow and eventually assumed large proportions during this period.
+Wallace produced cutlery for firms such as Hall, Elton & Co., Fred R. Curtiss Co., and Meriden Britannia Co.
 In 1855, Wallace partnered with Samuel Simpson to produce German flatware.
-During this period, the business was called R. Wallace and Co. and had represented an investment of $12,000.
+During this period, the business was called R. Wallace and Co., representing an investment of $12,000.

 Later, Wallace would partner with a group of managers with the Meriden Britannia Company.
 At this point, the company was called Wallace, Simpson, and Co., and by 1865, the business was worth $100,000.
-By 1871, Wallace had purchased the balance of his partner's shares and together with two of his sons renamed the growing company R. Wallace & Sons Mfg.
+By 1871, Wallace had purchased the balance of his partner's shares and, together with two of his sons, renamed the growing company R. Wallace & Sons Mfg.
 Co.

 The factory added to its products sterling goods and high-grade nickel-silver-plated ware, both flat and hollow.
 Still later, by experiment, Mr. Wallace devised a new process of manufacture from steel.
-It made a less bulky, firmer, and a lighter base for silver plating.
+It made a less bulky, firmer, and lighter base for silver plating.

-Also in 1871, Wallace, his sons, and sons-in-law formed a new company.
-The new company, Wallace Brothers, produced silver-plated flatware on a base of stainless steel.
-(By 1879, Wallace Brothers was merged with R. Wallace and Sons Mfg.
+In 1871, Wallace, his sons, and sons-in-law formed a new company, Wallace Brothers, which produced silver-plated flatware on a stainless steel base.
+(By 1879, Wallace Brothers had merged with R. Wallace and Sons Mfg.
 Co.)

 In 1875, Wallace introduced the first three sterling patterns to feature the esteemed Wallace name - Hawthorne, The Crown, and St. Leon.
 These beautiful patterns were soon followed by sterling and silver-plated holloware.

 Over the next century, the company continued to grow.
 R. Wallace and Sons Mfg.
 Co. invested heavily in new machinery and skilled artisans.

-As American's Gilded Age gathered steam, the firm saw continued success with additional sterling flatware designs and began producing both plated and sterling hollowware as well.
-Its reputation for quality continued to grow in the early twentieth century, and more patterns were developed.
-Years passed and Wallace's reputation for excellence in silversmithing continued to growth.
+As America's Gilded Age gathered steam, the firm saw continued success with additional sterling flatware designs and began producing both plated and sterling hollowware.
+Its reputation for quality grew in the early twentieth century, and more patterns were developed.
+Years passed, and Wallace's reputation for excellence in silversmithing grew.